1hachem/semi-empirical-simulation-of-wildfire-on-satellite-data/README.md

 ## Impact
 Our solution can be helpful in many aspects of fire management in which the main impact is :

-* risk factor calculation and this would help firefighters to focus on areas with higher risk and develop better infrastructure.
+* Risk factor calculation and this would help firefighters to focus on areas with higher risk and develop better infrastructure.

-* for planning firefighting strategies and this would help fire crews position equipment on the ground so that they can minimize damage and stay safe.
+* For planning firefighting strategies and this would help fire crews position equipment on the ground so that they can minimize damage and stay safe.

-* for fire fighter training purposes and developing a scenario for training.
+* For fire fighter training purposes and developing a scenario for training.